c-blake/bu/doc/etr.md

 with status 2.
 So, you can test that to do whatever else.
 Exit 1 can still happen for other failures like failed commands, /proc files going missing, etc.

-Some near identical example for `xz` or `zstd` recompression of `gzip` files is an exercise for the user. ;) Ratio testing can also avoid output:input explosion if you need to keep it under 1000 or 10000 or some such.
+Ratio testing can be for more than data compressors.
+It can also avoid output:input explosion if you need to keep it under 1000 or 10000 or some such.
 Any "don't output too much per input" situation should be easy to adapt.

 # Configuration